Quansight/Quansight-website/apps/labs/posts/duckdb-when-used-to-frames.md

 ## What if you don't like SQL?

-Nonetheless, if you want to use DuckDB as an engine but prefer Python APIs, some available options are:
+If you want to use DuckDB as an engine but prefer Python APIs, some available options are:

 - [SQLFrame](https://github.com/eakmanrq/sqlframe): transpiles the PySpark API to different backends, including DuckDB.
 - [DuckDB's Python Relational API](https://duckdb.org/docs/api/python/relational_api.html): very strict and robust, though documentation is quite scant.
 In particular, window expressions are not yet supportedl (but they are on the roadmap!).